Keck-DataReductionPipelines/KeckDRPFramework/keckdrpframework/examples/Notes-Parallel-Processing.rst

 Start Queue Manager only:

-sh runTest_harness2.sh –s config.cfg
+sh runTest_harness2.sh –s -c config.cfg

 On one host, run with wait_for_event option.
 This process will wait for events and will terminate when there are no more events.

-sh runTest_harness2.sh –w config.cfg
+sh runTest_harness2.sh –w -c config.cfg

 On the same host or on a remote host, ingest data only:

-sh runTest_harness2.sh –i –d ../unit_test/test_files config.cfg
+sh runTest_harness2.sh –i –d ../unit_test/test_files -c config.cfg

 References
 ==========